macdougt/MLIntroduction/session-6/README.md

 ## 1. What is Forecasting

 Forecasting is the act of using historical data as an input to learn and make predictions about the direction of future trends.
-Formal definition if Y = {y<sub>1</sub>,y<sub>2</sub>, .... y<sub>n</sub>}then forecasting is finding the values of y<sub>n+h</sub> where h is the horizon of the forecast
+Formal definition if Y = {y<sub>1</sub>,y<sub>2</sub>, .... y<sub>n</sub>}then forecasting is finding the values of y<sub>n+h</sub> where h is the horizon of the forecast.

-It is important to keep in mind that it is important to know what type of forecasting you are trying to do **Univariate time Series:** where only one variable is changing over time, for example, if we have a sensor recording temperature over time
+It is important to keep in mind what type of forecasting you are attempting:

+**Univariate time Series:** where only one variable is changing over time, for example, if we have a sensor recording temperature over time Â

-**Multivariate time series:** more than one variable is changing over time, for example, accelerometer where X, Y, and Z are recorded over time
+**Multivariate time series:** more than one variable is changing over time, for example, accelerometer where X, Y, and Z are recorded over timeÂ

-## 2. The Goal of the session
+## 2. The Goal of this session

-Our goal is to show how can we build a deep learning model to do forecasting of Multivariate time series?.
-I will not get in the discussion about deep learning VS classical statistics for time series forecasting.
-A quick search will show that it is being debated even for univariate time series with papers supporting both sides, so I will leave that to you as a self-reading after you finish the tutorial
+Our goal is to show how can we build a deep learning model to do forecasting of Multivariate time series.
+I will not be discussing deep learning VS classical statistics for time series forecasting.
+A quick search will show that it is being debated even for univariate time series with papers supporting both sides, so I will leave that to you as a self-reading after you finish the tutorialÂ

 ## 3. Time series Attributes

-Before we jump into the Machine Learning aspect of this tutorial it is important to make sure we understand a few basic attributes of time series
+Before we jump into the Machine Learning aspect of this tutorial, it is important to make sure we understand a few basic attributes of time series Â

-**trend:** a systematic linear or nonlinear component that changes over time and does not repeat
+**trend:** a systematic linear or nonlinear component that changes over time and does not repeatÂ Â

 <p align="center">
 <img src="images/trend.png" height="300">
 </p>

-**Seasonality:** a systematic linear or nonlinear component that changes over time and repeats
+**Seasonality:** a systematic linear or nonlinear component that changes over time and repeats Â

 <p align="center">
 <img src="images/seasonal.png" height="300">